 This blog is born from ideas and conversations which led to proposing ‘Sensory Penalities: Exploring the Senses in Spaces of Punishment and Social Control’ (Emerald) now available here: https://books.emeraldinsight.com/page/detail/Sensory-Penalities/?K=9781839097270

 The book seeks to explore forgotten field notes, and the visceral, personal reflections buried within them to ask what privileging these sensorial experiences does for how we understand, and research, spaces of punishment and social control.
-The e-version is now out with the paper copy due for release on 8th February, and the book will now be the first in “Emerald Studies in Culture, Criminal Justice and the Arts”.
-Here is a youtube link to Bethany Schmidt and Kate Herrity discussing the the book: https://www.youtube.com/watch?app=desktop&v=dGEX0Xk-CLE&feature=youtu.be
+The book was published on February 8th and is now available via the link above.
+Here is a youtube link to Bethany Schmidt and Kate Herrity discussing the the book for the Scottish Centre of Crime and Justice Research seminar series (find them @TheSCCJR): https://www.youtube.com/watch?app=desktop&v=dGEX0Xk-CLE&feature=youtu.be

 Sensory penalities a definition:

 Sensory: Relating to sensation or the physical senses; transmitted or perceived by the senses.
 A focus on sensory experience as a source of knowledge with the aim of offsetting and undermining our ocular-centric way of thinking about the criminological world.
 By doing so we move closer to the way the world is experienced, not as discrete packages of information but as a constant deluge of sensory input which we sift and prioritise to make manageable.
 In so doing we construct our objects of knowledge in the ‘image’ of our cultural expectations, academically and socially.